Garrett-Bodley/apple2-sdk/readme.md

 ## Installation

-`scripts/init.bash` installs the requisite homebrew packages.
+`scripts/init` installs the requisite homebrew packages.
 You can call it directly or via `make`

 ```
-bash scripts/init.bash
+./scripts/init

 # or